rchavarria/racetrack/README.md

 The `beforeInterceptor` allows you to intercept requests on a per-controller basis.
 Filters allow you to do the same thing on an applicationwide. basis.

+## Plugins

+To install a plugin, e.g., called `searchable`, run the command `grails install-plugin searchable`.

+This happened to me: I'm not able to see the directory where grails is supposed to install plugins:
+`C:/Users/rchavarria/.grails/2.0.0/...`.
+To fix this and to be able to see plugin files, I had to modify `grails-app/conf/BuildConfig.groovy` and add the following property `grails.project.plugins.dir='plugins'`.
+Now, all plugins are installed project-wide.

+## Services

+From the tutorial: 'Controllers are usually focused on the care and feeding of a single domain class.
+Services, on the other hand, are places to put business logic and behavior that is applicable to more than one domain class'.